Importance and Common Types of Compensation

 In exchange for services, employees are rewarded with base salaries, incentives, commission, wages and other benefits.
 Most employers recruit well-qualified employees who are loyal and productive.
 To attract and retain productive workers, employers provide competitive compensation packages.
-In this article, we explain what compensation is, the importance of compensation and the common types of employee compensations.
+In this article, we explain what compensation is, the importance of compensation and common types of employee compensation.

 What is compensation?